W. Arthur Lewis: Biography

 In 1947, Lewis married Gladys Jacobs, and that year he was selected as a lecturer at the Victoria University of Manchester, and moved there with his family, becoming Britain's first black lecturer.
 In 1948, at the age of 33, he was made a full professor.

 He was elected to membership of the Manchester Literary and Philosophical Society in 1948 and he taught at Manchester until 1957.
 During this period, he developed some of his most important concepts about the patterns of capital and wages in developing countries.
 He particularly became known for his contributions to development economics, of great interest as former colonies began to gain independence from their European colonizers.

 Lewis served as an economic advisor to numerous African and Caribbean governments, including Nigeria, Ghana, Trinidad and Tobago, Jamaica, and Barbados.
 When Ghana (where in 1929 his eldest brother Stanley had settled) gained independence in 1957, Lewis was appointed as the country's first economic advisor.
 He helped draw up its first Five-Year Development Plan (1959–1963).

 In 1959, Lewis returned to the Caribbean region when appointed Vice Chancellor of the University of the West Indies.
 He was elected to the American Academy of Arts and Sciences in 1962.
 In 1963, he was knighted by the British government for his achievements and for his contributions to economics.
 That year, he was also appointed Professor of Public and International Affairs at Princeton University – the first black instructor to be given a full professorship – and subsequently held the position of James Madison Professor of Political Economics.
 In 1966, he was elected to the American Philosophical Society.
 He also served from 1966 to 1973 he served as Chancellor of the University of Guyana.
 Lewis worked at Princeton for the next two decades, teaching generations of students until his retirement in 1983.
 Lewis helped to establish the Caribbean Development Bank and in 1970 he was selected as its first president, serving in that capacity until 1973.

 Lewis received the Nobel Prize in Economics in 1979, sharing it with Theodore Schultz, "for their pioneering research into economic development research with particular consideration of the problems of developing countries".

-Lewis died on 15 June 1991 in Bridgetown, Barbados, aged 76.
-He was buried in the grounds of the St. Lucian community college named in his honour.

 Personal life

 In 1947, Lewis married Grenada-born Gladys Jacobs, with whom he had two daughters, Elizabeth and Barbara.
+Following his Nobel award, Lewis remained actively engaged in international economic policy until his final years.
+He continued to serve as an advisor to governments in Africa and the Caribbean and held a position as a professor at Princeton University until 1983, after which he became a professor emeritus.
+Lewis passed away on June 15, 1991, in Bridgetown, Barbados, and was buried on the grounds of the St. Lucian community college that bears his name.
+His personal papers are archived at the Seeley G. Mudd Manuscript Library at Princeton University, providing a valuable resource for scholars studying the history of economic thought and development policy.